Judicial reform in Ukraine: The beginning of the reform

 In May 2014, Petro Poroshenko was elected President of Ukraine, in whose election program the reform of the judiciary was identified as one of the key tasks.
 Borys Lozhkin, ex-co-owner of the UMH group, was appointed as Head of the Presidential Administration.
 His deputy was Oleksiy Filatov, a partner at the law firm Vasyl Kysil & Partners, which specializes in resolving investment, corporate and banking disputes.
 In 2013, Filatov was engaged in legal support of the agreement on the sale of UMH.

 Oleksiy Filatov's main task in the civil service was to ensure judicial reform.
-He was the coordinator of the Judicial Reform Council, an advisory body to the President of Ukraine.
-It included ministers, chairmen of courts, lawyers, human rights activists, scientists, and public figures.
+He was the coordinator of the Judicial Reform Council, an advisory body to the President of Ukraine formed in the autumn of 2014.
+The Council included ministers, judges, lawyers, scholars, activists, and scientists.

 The tasks of the Council were: preparation of proposals on the strategy of reforming the judiciary; establishing cooperation between state bodies, civil society and international organizations on the preparation of judicial reform; monitoring the implementation and analysis of the effectiveness of the reform; informing the public and the international community about the progress of the reform.

 Amendments to the Constitution and laws of Ukraine

 Judicial reform required amendments to the Constitution of Ukraine, as well as to a number of laws related to the judicial system.
 The Constitutional Commission, established by a presidential decree in April 2015, drafted amendments to the Basic Law.
 The commission consisted of more than 60 people: lawyers, scientists, MPs, public figures.
 Constitutional changes were developed in cooperation with the Venice Commission.

 On July 2, 2016, the Verkhovna Rada adopted amendments to the Constitution: they were supported by 335 deputies with the required minimum of 300 votes.
-Also on this day, the Law "On the Judiciary and the Status of Judges" was adopted.
+On this same day, the Law "On the Judiciary and the Status of Judges" was enacted, establishing a new framework for the judiciary directed at aligning Ukraine with European standards; the law especially emphasized the rule of law and the right to a fair trial.

 Other laws adopted as part of judicial reform include the Law on Amendments to the Commercial Procedural Code of Ukraine, the Civil Procedure Code of Ukraine, the Code of Administrative Procedure of Ukraine and other legislative acts, the Law on Ensuring the Right to a Fair Trial, and the Law on the Supreme Court.
 The adoption of the law "On Advocacy" is expected.